What are the Forms of Masculinity to Come?

 with Jessica Aszodi

-Join a musical exploration of grieving the un-lived, un-realised aspects of masculinity that we have been waiting to meet.
+Join a musical exploration of grieving the un-lived, un-realised aspects of ourselves and others that we have been waiting to meet.

 • Psychedelic Fatherhood